bigboynaruto/termcolor256/README.md

 #termcolor256
+##Description
 A single-file C library for using 8-bit colors in terminal.
+Supports Linux, UNIX, Mac OS, Windows.
+##Usage
+Include 'colors.h' to your project.